riscman/hello-world/README.md

 otherwise it chops off rhs.

 This section is being added via a cloned rep on pi400 using command line interface and nano editor.

 new section added on pi400 command line

+Another new section added on pi400 23/5/21 using nano editor.